On the Complexity of Sampling Redistricting Plans: Introduction

 where $P_1 \cup \cdots, P_k = V$ is a partition of $V$ and $T(P_i)$ is number of spanning tree in $G[P_i].$

-The balanced spanning tree distribution $\mu^{\text{balanced}}_{G,k}$ is the distribution over balanced partitions (i.e. partitions $(P_1,\cdots, P_k)$ with $|P_1| = \cdots = |P_k|$) induced by $\mu^*_{G,k}.$ \end{definition}
+The {\bf balanced spanning tree distribution} $\mu^{\text{balanced}}_{G,k}$ is the distribution over balanced partitions (i.e. partitions $(P_1,\cdots, P_k)$ with $|P_1| = \cdots = |P_k|$) induced by $\mu^*_{G,k}.$ \end{definition}

 A widely-used method to draw or sample redistricting plans is to run a Markov chain called ReCom (see \cref{def:ReCom} for the full definition).
 As opposed to the natural family of Flip chains, which make changes to single nodes at a time, ReCom makes more substantial moves in the space of partitions in each step.
 ReCom iteratively merges two adjacent parts of the partition and splits them into two new parts while maintaining that each part of the partition has the same number of vertices.
 ReCom exhibits very good empirical performance, but so far there has been no rigorous theoretical study on the mixing time of ReCom, even on very simple planar graphs.
 While we do not have a closed form expression for the stationary distribution of ReCom, it targets the balanced spanning tree distribution $\mu^{\text{balanced}}_{G,k}$ defined above.
 A reversible variant of ReCom was introduced by \cite{ReversibleReCom} who showed that the stationary distribution is the spanning tree distribution $\mu^*_{G,k}$.
-Here are a couple of open problems about the ReCom chain and the spanning tree distribution it targets: \begin{question} Is there a polynomial upper bound on the mixing time for the ReCom chain? \end{question} \begin{question} Can we sample efficiently from the spanning tree distribution? \end{question}
+Here are some open problems about the ReCom chain and the spanning tree distribution it targets: \begin{question} Is there a polynomial upper bound on the mixing time for the ReCom chain? \end{question} \begin{question} Can we sample efficiently from the spanning tree distribution? \end{question} \begin{question} Can we sample efficiently from the balanced spanning tree distribution? \end{question}

 In this work, we answer \cref{qn:ReComMixing} in the negative and show that ReCom is very slow mixing: its mixing time is exponential in the number of vertices in the graph, even for simple planar graphs that are subgraphs of the 2-dimensional grid graph $\Z^2$ (see \cref{sec:slow mixing}).